georgemaganzini/Simon-Says/README.md

 - As a user, I want the game to have sound cues for the four quadrants.
 - As a user, I want to see the current round number as well as the highest round I have ever reached.
 - As a user, I want different visual themes.
-    - Light/Dark mode
-    - Simón theme
-    - Squid Game
-    - Famous Simons
-    - Other meme-themes

 - As a user, I want different game modes.
   - Mirrored/Reverse recall
-    - 2-player
   - Only repeat what Simon actually "says"